 I despite Karaoke, not because of the thing itself, but because I am incapable of it, I can not read and understand words quick enough to sing along.

-I abhor reading aloud, even when I used to do it each night for my children, because I stumble and fall over words, that extra step all the harder when I have to speak them too.
-I read to them each night anyway, because I love them and wanted them to love books and the wide world of imagination, despite it often making me feel inadequate to be stumbling over words in books like ‘the hungry caterpillar’ and ‘a bag of wind.’
+I abhor reading aloud, even when I used to do it each night for my children because I stumble and fall over words, that extra step all the harder when I have to speak them too.
+I read to them each night anyway, because I loved them and wanted them to love books and the wide world of imagination, despite it often made me feel inadequate to be stumbling over words in books like ‘the hungry caterpillar’ and ‘a bag of wind.’

 Most people’s brains are reading ahead before words leave their lips, mine is struggling to keep up.